The Joys of the Free Museems in London

 Botticelli was very popular in his lifetime, but his art became old-fashioned at the end of his life and he died poor and unknown.

 I took a few photos at the sculpture area on the theme “Mother and Child”.
 Photos are not allowed to be taken at the special exhibitions.

 They have a Botticelli painting at the National Gallery.

-The National Gallery is also free and on Friday evenings it’s open till 21.00.
+The National Gallery is also free and on Friday evenings it’s open until 21.00.
 As soon as we got in we were met by the beautiful sounds of a woman playing French impressionistic music on her harp.
 A crowd of people from many nations had gathered around her and at the floor laid two young boys listening intensely.

-At many places in the museum workshops were seen.
+At many places in the museum, workshops were seen.
 At some you could hear a lecture on a painting, somewhere else you could learn to sketch or make small decorations of paper flowers all free.

 One of the other days we chose the special exhibition “Delacroix And The Rise Of Modern Art” on another painter who had an enormous impact on the “Impressionists” the French painter Delacroix.
 In his time he was not recognized as he was after his death.
 This exhibition is on until 22 May 2016.
-His bold use of colors was one thing that inspired the Impressionists.
+His bold use of colours was one thing that inspired the Impressionists.

 What inspires me at art museums is the experience to see what the artists saw long time ago.
 At the special exhibitions I enjoy to focus on the subject, one artist or a group of artists seen from a certain angle.